-Ve March 5050 Site facilities include loading areas, garbage areas, mail boxes, external stores, laundries and clothes drying areas.
+Site facilities include loading areas, garbage areas, fire safety systems, mail boxes, external stores, laundries and clothes drying areas.
 Development should provide appropriate site facilities for retail, commercial and residential uses, and minimise impact on the streetscape.

-- 01 Ensure adequate provision of site facilities. - 02 Ensure site facilities are accessible, functional and unobtrusive.
+- O1 Ensure adequate provision of site facilities. - O2 Ensure site racilities are accessible, functional and unobtrusive.

+C1 Loading facilities must be provided via a rear lane or side street where such access is available.

+Any development which includes a residential component must provide laundry facilities, and at least one external clothes drying area.
+The public visibility of this area should be minimised.

+- C2 Hydraulic fire services such as fire hydrants and booster installations are concealed.
+These services are to be: - a) enclosed with doors if located in the building façade, or - b) housed in a cabinet or enclosure if located external to the building.

+The location, design, colour and material of the doors, cabinet or enclosure are visually unobtrusive and suitably integrated with the development, including any fencing and landscaping.

-- C1 Loading facilities must be provided via a rear lane or side street where such access is available. - Any development which includes a residential component must provide laundry facilities, and at least one external clothes drying area.
-The public vignility of this area should be minimised. - C2 Fire hydrants and booster pumps must be integrated into the front of the building façade and enclosed with doors.
-The enclosure should be clearly identified in a colour that suitably contrasts the façade. - C3 Lockable mail boxes should be provided lose to the street, and integrated with front fences or building entries. - C4 Buildings are designed to accompodate venting from ground floor uses, to avoid potential impacts from exhaust and odour, such as cooking smells. - C5 Air conditioning units mould not be visible from the public domain.
-2epealed by WDCR
+- Lockable mail boxes should be provided close to the street, and integrated with from C3 fences or building entries. - Buildings are designed to accommodate venting from ground floor uses, to avoid potential C4 a. dic domain, aic impacts from exhaust and odour, such as cooking smells.